a-bentofreire/beamtoix/docs/pages/library/story.md

 render a frame, and send a message to the server to store it on the disk.
 If it's running on the browser, it will render and wait `playSpeedMs` time.
 **param**: `playSpeedMs` Play speed in milliseconds, ignored on server mode.
-ABeamer doesn't guarantee the exact timing.
+BeamToIX doesn't guarantee the exact timing.
 If it's undefined, it will play at full speed.

 ### Story.finishRender()